Trial End Value Summary in Wispr Flow

 Why am I seeing this modal?

 You're on the last day of your free trial, or your trial has recently ended.
 Flow is showing a summary of your usage and your options for continuing.
+If you're a solo user whose trial ended within the last 14 days and you dictated at least 200 words, you may also see a personalized post-trial modal the first time you open the hub.

 Not everyone on my team is seeing this — why?